mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 You are responsible for the cost of the AWS services used when you create cloud resources using this guide.
 Resource settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.

 # Introduction
-The following guide will help you automate the process of launching a Network License Manager for MATLAB on Amazon EC2 resources in your AWS account.
+The following guide will help you automate the process of launching a network license manager for MATLAB on Amazon EC2 resources in your AWS account.
 For information about the architecture of this solution, see [Learn About Network License Manager for MATLAB Architecture](#learn-about-network-license-manager-for-matlab-architecture).

 # Deployment Steps